 • Be alert at the airport.
 Keep your belongings in sight.
 Hold on to your stuff.
 Never leave a bag unattended.
 Look around.
 Walk with purpose.
 Follow official direction signs, don't ask random people for directions.

 • Don't accept help from strangers.
-If you get hassled, a firm "no thanks" will do.
+If you get hassled, a firm, "No, thanks!" will do.
 Don't allow yourself to be distracted.
 Not by your phone, and not by other people.
 Thieves may stage a diversion to distract you while an accomplice tries to steal your valuables.
 Be suspicious of someone randomly bumping into you, or a stranger striking up a conversation.

 • Do not carry valuables in your backpack or any bag or pocket that is easily accessible.
 If your valuables are in your backpack, don't carry it on your back.
 Pickpockets are clever and use all kinds of tricks to distract you and steal your wallet or phone.